 He’s the creator of Starbucks and not only did he make one of the most iconic and loved brands in the world, but he literally defined the culture we live in and invented the very concept of the American coffee shop.
-In my discussion with Howard Schultz, he explained much of his success was because of “heart” decisions like great employee benefits that investors find terrifying.
+In my discussion with Howard Schultz, he explained much of his success was because of “heart” decisions like great employee benefits that investors often find terrifying.

 Within the retail and fast-casual space, Starbucks is legendary in its efforts to make the world a better place.
 Not only do employees report being treated very well, but most are also familiar with Starbucks amazing employee benefits package: